Pathway no. 4 : PLANTS WITH AMYLOLYTIC COMPLEX

 Some plants have saccharifying enzymes in their roots or aerial organs: roots of the genera Eminia, or Rhynchosia, stems of the liana Abrus pulchellus, leaves of Boscia senegalensis, etc.

 The brewing process consists of macerating these plants in a slurry of raw (non-malted) grains.
 Enzymes hydrolyse the cooked starch.
-The mash becomes sweet and fermentable.
+The mash becomes liquid, sweet and fermentable.

 This indigenous African tradition exists in Senegal, almost 5000 km away from central Congo.
 Boumkaye and Niéniébane millet beers are brewed with Abrus pulchellus lianas or the stems and leaves of Boscia senegalensis, following the same principle as Munkoyo beer.